htim327/NonHermitianDriving/docs/source/BasicSetup.rst

        % Add this von Neumann entropy to firstent firstent = firstent + entropy;
    end
-   % Iterate through all of the qubits in the secon register for i = (nqubits+1):(2*nqubits)
+   % Iterate through all of the qubits in the second register for i = (nqubits+1):(2*nqubits)
        % Calculate the reduced density matrix for the ith qubit rdensity = ReducedDensity(density,2*nqubits,i);